 Ph.D.
 Northwestern University, 2012

-More broadly, my research works to bridge disciplinary chasms between archaeological theorists and archaeological scientists through the application of geoarchaeological and molecular archaeology analyses to research questions derived from social theories of materiality, agency and practice, and embodiment.
+More broadly, my research works to bridge disciplinary chasms between archaeological theorists and archaeological scientists through the application of geoarchaeological and molecular archaeology analyses to research questions derived from social theories of materiality and ontology, agency and practice, and embodiment.
 My analytical specialties include analysis of ceramics, especially figurines and decorated serving vessels; geochemical and petrographic provenance analyses; and Bayesian statistical modeling of C14 dates.

 Overholtzer, Lisa and Cynthia Robin (editors).
 2015.
 The Materiality of Everyday Life.
 Archeological Papers of the American Anthropological Association, Vol. 26.

 Overholtzer Lisa.
 2015.
 Agency, Practice, and Chronological Context: A Bayesian Approach to Household Chronologies.
 Journal of Anthropological Archaeology 37:37-47.

 Overholtzer Lisa.
 2015.
 The Field Crew Symposium: A Model for Initial Implementation of a Collaborative Archaeology Project.
 Advances in Archaeological Practice 3(1):50-62.